Skip to content

 • Source machine name

-• Claude model used
+• AI model / agent used

 Bundle contents we store but don’t inspect: